kusnadi8605/mth-api/README.md

-# mth-api using redis and mysql
+# mth-api using Redis, mysql and JWT Token

 ### Database configuration, redis, port, etc in the config.yml file